Cleaning up after a bushfire fact sheet

 Before going back to your property to clean up or retrieve personal items, be aware of the potential risks.

-Only return to your home/business/premises when emergency services declare it is safe to do so.
+Only return to your home, business or premises when emergency services declare it is safe to do so.

 Reach out to your State-Government appointed Local Recovery Coordinator if you need advice or assistance.